-- Ground transportation from the nearest airport to the accreditation facility or accommodations site - Ground transportation for team staff and players (flying only) and officials from playing venues to accommodations - Accommodations for players and coaches as per hosting agreement - Accommodations for Baseball Canada Representative (starting in 2014, 2nd individual will be Baseball Canada Official Scorer) - Vehicle for the sole and exclusive use of the Baseball Canada Representative and a minimum of one vehicle per venue for umpires - Ensuring all playing facilities meet Baseball Canada requirements as detailed in Facilities section of this document - Playing facility rental costs - Baseballs for all games1 - Medical personnel and related first aid equipment - · Statisticians and related equipment - Umpires accommodations and per diems - Refreshments for athletes and umpires (in game)(dugouts must have water supply) - Opening and closing ceremonies - Hospitality and VIP room supplies, rentals and refreshments sponsors may be obtained - · Volunteer outfitting sponsors may be obtained - Cell phones for BC Rep and Umpire supervisors
+- Ground transportation from the nearest airport to the accreditation facility or accommodations site - Ground transportation for team staff and players (flying only) and officials from playing venues to accommodations - Accommodations for players and coaches as per hosting agreement - Accommodations for Baseball Canada Representative and Baseball Canada Official Scorer for a total of two individuals. - Vehicle for the sole and exclusive use of the Baseball Canada Representative and a minimum of one vehicle per venue for umpires - Ensuring all playing facilities meet Baseball Canada requirements as detailed in Facilities section of this document - Playing facility rental costs - Baseballs for all games1 - Medical personnel and related first aid equipment - Statisticians and related equipment - Umpires accommodations and per diems - Refreshments for athletes and umpires (in game)(dugouts must have water supply) - Opening and closing ceremonies - Hospitality and VIP room supplies, rentals and refreshments sponsors may be obtained - Volunteer outfitting sponsors may be obtained - Cell phones for Baseball Canada Rep, Baseball Canada Official Scorer, and Umpire supervisors for a total of three individuals.